kristopolous/js-copypasta/README.md

         });
       });

-To understand the bug you have to understand the timelines of possible execution.
+Here's the timelines of possible execution.

 Let's state what this code does: